lunarshadoe/SimpleToDo/README.md

 # SimpleToDo

-This is a simple Android To-Do list
+This is a simple To-Do list application for Android